 To add a contents page to your presentation, go to Insert on the UpSlide tab and select Insert Table of Contents from the drop-down menu.

 The contents page will be inserted as a new slide after the one currently selected, displaying the items in your presentation.
 These items could be sections, subsections, slides or slide indexes.
 The content depends on what has been set for your template.

 - If the Table of Contents contains too much to fit in a single slide, it will automatically split into additional slides or a two-column contents page.

 - Only one Table of Contents can be inserted per presentation.
 If a contents page has already been added, clicking the Insert Table of Contents button simply takes you to this slide.

 Dividing a presentation into sections with UpSlide

-Using UpSlide your sections have a divider slide to mark the beginning of the section.
-The divider slide is completely customized to your template, but it generally contains a summary of the contents of the section: name and number of the section, titles and indexes of the slides within the section, etc.
+Using UpSlide, your sections have a divider slide to mark the beginning of the section.
+The divider slide is completely customized to your template.
+Generally, it contains a summary of the section's contents: name and number of the section, titles and indexes of the slides within the section, etc.